-Due to the intensive nature of physical therapist education, all academic activities are considered to be an important part of the overall educational experience.
+Due to the intensive nature of physical therapist education, all academic activities are an important part of the overall educational experience.
 All students are encouraged to engage in their education with consistent attendance.
 When special circumstances arise, a student may find it necessary to request a leave of absence.
 Leaves of absence will be individualized to the specific situation but will follow the general guidelines outlined below.
 Program faculty will be notified of all instances of leaves of absence.
-All requests for an extended leave of absence, whether administrative or medical, should be submitted IN WRITING to the Assistant Chair for Student Affairs, or their designee.
+All requests for an extended leave of absence, whether administrative or medical, should be submitted IN WRITING to the Assistant Chair of Student Affairs (ACSA), or their designee, who consults with the Associate Chair of Professional Education (ACPE).

-Administrative Leaves of Absence
+Administrative Leaves of Absence (ALOA) Process

-Administrative leaves of absence may be granted for personal, educational, financial or other reasons, which must be stated in the letter of request to DPT Assistant Chair of Student Affairs.
-If the student is in academic difficulty, the SPC will consult with the faculty and Course Directors of record prior to forwarding a recommendation to the ACPE.
-Administrative leaves will be considered on a case-by-case basis.
-A student who has been granted an extended leave of absence and wishes to resume matriculation must notify the ACPE in writing no later than eight (8) weeks prior to the beginning of the session in which he or she wishes to reinstate.
-If the ACPE has not received such notification, the student may not resume the program and would have to reapply as a new student.
+Administrative leaves of absence (ALOA) may be granted for personal, educational, financial, or other reasons, which must be stated in the letter of request to the ACSA.
+If the student is in academic difficulty, the ACSA and SPC will consult with the faculty and Course Directors of record prior to forwarding a recommendation to the ACPE.
+The authority to grant an ALOA and permission to return from an ALOA resides with the Assistant Chair of Student Affairs and the ACPE.
+Each leave is individualized based on the needs of the student and handled on a case-by-case basis.
+A student who has been granted an extended leave of absence and wishes to resume matriculation must notify the ACPE in writing no later than eight (8) weeks prior to the beginning of the student may not resume the program and would have to reapply as a new student.
 If a review of the student's records indicates that courses previously taken are outdated or that new requirements have been added, the ACPE may stipulate that certain courses be taken or retaken to fulfill requirements.